notsebastiano/transfer_entropy/README.md

 # Transfer Entropy (TE)

 Implementation in python3 of transfer entropy statistic between two time series.
 Refer to the function `transfer_entropy(X, Y, delay)` present in `TE.py`.

-Transfer entropy from Y to X, where X,Y are two random processes, is an asymmetric statistic measuring the reduction in uncertainty for a future value of X given the history of X and Y. Or the amount of information from Y to X. Calculated through the Kullback-Leibler divergence with conditional probabilities.
+Transfer entropy from Y to X, where X,Y are two random processes, is an asymmetric statistic introduced by [Schreiber2000], which measures the reduction in uncertainty for a future value of X given the history of X and Y. Or the amount of information from Y to X. Calculated through the Kullback-Leibler divergence with conditional probabilities.

 ## Transfer Entropy Example: